Shopify/polaris/polaris.shopify.com/content/design/typography.md

 ![An image showing how heading styles are applied](/images/design/typography/text-heading-example-01@2x.png)

-`headingXs` - `headingLg` styles are most commonly used for card, section, or page titles.
+`headingSm` - `headingLg` styles are most commonly used for card, section, or page titles.

 ![An image showing how large heading styles are applied](/images/design/typography/text-heading-example-02@2x.png)